betzerra/MosaicUI/README.md

 Help me to improve **MosaicUI** and tell me what do you think about it

 Follow me on twitter at **@betzerra** or email me at ezequiel@betzerra.com.ar

+##License
+This project is under MIT License.
+See LICENSE file for more information.